matthiasn/meins/README.md

     $ lein build

 There are also some JS dependencies to be assembled.
+For that, you need **[npm](https://www.npmjs.com/get-npm)**.

+Then you need to install webpack:

+    $ npm install -g webpack

-First, install with:
+Then, install project dependencies with:

     $ npm install